 Genetics: According to some studies, bipolar disorder has a genetic component to it because of it’s possible that the disease passes from one generation to another.

-Biological Factors: Patients who suffer from bipolar disorders show certain changes in their brain structure & brain functions.
-Brain-chemical imbalances, hormonal imbalances & other external environmental factors are possible causes of bipolar disorders in children.
+Biological Factors: Patients who suffer from bipolar disorders show certain changes in their brain structure and brain functions.
+Brain-chemical imbalances, hormonal imbalances and other external environmental factors are possible causes of bipolar disorders in children.

 Bipolar Disorder Symptoms In Children

 As explained above, the severe mood swings that are characteristic of bipolar disorder in children come in two phases.
 Manic and depressive episodes.
 Another important thing to remember here is that there’s no particular ‘time-periods’ that are attached to these episodes.
 They could go on for weeks, months or even years.
 Often some pediatric bipolar disorder patients suffer from both the ‘episodes’ at the same time- the state that these children find themselves in is called the mixed state.

 ‣ Behaving in a very ‘silly’ manner.
 ‘Silly behaviour’ can be defined as actions that are unusual or not really age-appropriate.

 ‣ Speak extremely quickly in an incoherent manner.

 ‣ Having difficulty sleeping because of irritation or angst.

 ‣ Inability to stay focused for even short periods of time.